shyaman/perabot-botpress/README.md

 - When we were familiar with the tools and the technologies, we moved to work on this feature while implementing the above feature.

+- We made the timetable in google calender and used calender api to implement this feature

 - As the first stage of building this feature, we are working to get the details of the timetable of E14 Students in Computer Engineering Department.

 - Later, we will implement to get the timetable according to the relevant students.

 ### Support or Contact